Motion simulation of radio-labeled cells in whole-body positron emission tomography: Methods

-As a first example and as proof-of-principle, we implemented a two-compartment $^{18}$F-Fluordesoxyglucose (FDG) model as shown in Fig.~\ref{Compartments}.
+where $\exp$ is the matrix exponential.
+It takes into account that more than one transition can occur during a time step.
+Therefore the probabilities for transitions from $C_A$ to $C_2$ (i.e. $\pi_{1,3}$) are greater than 0, although in the two-compartment model no direct transition can occur between those compartments.
+In our simulations \eqref{transition_probabilities} is solved numerically using the Python package scipy \cite{2020SciPy-NMeth}.

+In this example, we implement the rate constants of a $^{18}$F-Fluordesoxyglucose (FDG) model taken from \cite{Li2022_KineticModelling, kWerte2} and listed in Table~\ref{tab:k_values}.
+The application of kinetic modeling with FDG has been comprehensively addressed in the extant literature, thereby facilitating a more robust validation of our simulation compared to kinetic modeling with cells, which is still scarce in the literature and usually only takes few tissues into account.
 The simulated cells in this example therefore do not behave like real, existing cells, but like an FDG tracer.
-For this two-compartment model, $C_1$ and $C_2$ denote the unbound and bound states of an FDG molecule in tissue and $C_A$ the free FDG molecule in the blood supply of the tissue.
-As long as cells are located in $C_A$ they undergo the random walk.
-If they enter $C_1$ or $C_2$, they stay at their position and do not move.
-The change in amount of cells in these compartments in dependency on the (arterial) blood $C_A$ can be described by the differential equations
+In this context, $C_1$ and $C_2$ denote the unbound and bound states of an FDG "cell" in tissue and $C_A$ the free FDG "cell" in the blood supply of the tissue.
+Based on the probabilities calculated with \eqref{transition_probabilities} from these transition rates, a random decision is made at each time step as to whether a cell transitions between these compartments.
+Fig.~\ref{Comp_Markov} demonstrates the temporal cell distributions calculated by the Markov chain approach in comparison to the whole population based compartment modelling using differential equations from \eqref{diffequations_two}, showing no systematic differences.

-The differential equation for $C_A$ is put into brackets as usually $C_A$ is a measured quantity and not a compartment like $C_1$ and $C_2$.
-For a better understanding of how the movement probabilities of a cell are derived, we still list the equations for $C_A$ as a compartment.
-In this example, the values of the rate constants $K_1$, $k_2$, and $k_3$ are taken from \cite{Li2022_KineticModelling} and listed in Table~\ref{tab:k_values}.